 5. Lake Okeechobee, Florida

 Also known as “The Big O,” Lake Okeechobee is a bucket list lake for anglers.
 It’s commonly referred to as Florida’s Inland Sea, since it’s the second largest body of freshwater entirely contained within the contiguous United States.
 This lake is like an enormous pond that gives Florida a reputation as a world-class fishing destination.
 Anglers all over the world come to Lake Okeechobee to catch largemouth bass and speckled perch.
-But to do this, you have to use a powerful bass boat and hire a guide.
+But to do this, you have to use a powerful bass boat with the best trolling motor battery and hire a guide.
 Other local catches include blue gills, black crappies and its very own Okeechobee catfish.

 6. Chickamauga Lake, Tennessee